 The geology of central Florida is rich in phosphates that have supported a multi-billion dollar mining industry for fertilizer to support agricultural production (Henderson, 2004).
 By 2001, an estimated 36 million metric tons of phosphogypsum were created each year in northern and central Florida (Burnett and Elzerman, 2001).
 Effective management and final closure of these facilities are imperative to reduce threats to prior ecosystem recovery efforts and investments.
 The Piney Point facility located in Palmetto, Florida is a large, remnant gypstack with three holding ponds located 3 kilometers from the shore of Tampa Bay and near two Florida Aquatic Preserves [see supplement for a history of the facility; Henderson (2004)].
 Holding capacity of the ponds has decreased over time from seasonal rain events, tropical storms, and storage of dredging material from nearby Port Manatee.
 Releases from the stacks occurred in the early 2000s and in 2011 to nearby Bishop Harbor connected to Tampa Bay.
 Those releases resulted in spatially-restricted, ecosystem responses including localized harmful algal blooms and increased macroalgal abundance (Garrett et al., 2011; Switzer et al., 2011).

 In March 2021, leakages were detected from a tear in the plastic liner of the southern holding pond (NGS-S) at Piney Point.
 At that time, approximately 1.8 billion liters of mixed legacy phosphate mining wastewater and seawater from port dredging operations were being held in the failing gypstack.
-Piney Point historically produced Diammonium Phosphate ((NH4)2HPO4) and the remnant stackwater has very high concentrations of nitrogen, in addition to phosphorus.
-Water quality parameters of NGS-S measured in 2019 showed total phosphorus (160 mg/L) and total nitrogen (230 mg/L) were approximately three orders of magnitude higher than typical concentrations in Tampa Bay.
+Piney Point historically produced Diammonium Phosphate ((NH4)2HPO4) and the remnant stackwater has very high concentrations of total nitrogen (TN), in addition to total phosphorus (TP).
+Water quality parameters of NGS-S measured in 2019 showed TP (160 mg/L) and TN (230 mg/L) were approximately three orders of magnitude higher than typical concentrations in Tampa Bay.
 From March 30th to April 9th, approximately 814 million liters (215 million gallons) of stack water were released to lower Tampa Bay following an emergency order authorized by the Florida Department of Environmental Protection (FDEP).
 Over this ten day period, an estimated 186 metric tons (205 tons) of nitrogen were delivered to the bay, exceeding contemporary annual estimates of external nutrient loads to lower Tampa Bay in a matter of days (Janicki Environmental, Inc., 2017).